George W. Bush shoe-throwing incident: Event

 During a 14 December 2008 press conference at the prime minister's palace in Baghdad, Iraq, Iraqi journalist Muntadhar al-Zaidi threw both of his shoes at United States president George W. Bush.
 Bush was scheduled to leave office roughly five weeks later, following the inauguration of his successor Barack Obama.
 As he threw his first shoe, al-Zaidi yelled "This is a farewell kiss from the Iraqi people, dog", in Arabic.
-Bush ducked twice to avoid being hit by the shoes, and Prime Minister Nouri al-Maliki attempted to catch one of the shoes to protect him.
+As he threw the second, he yelled "This is for the widows and the orphans and all those murdered in Iraq".
+Bush ducked twice, successfully avoiding both shoes, and Prime Minister Nouri al-Maliki attempted to catch one of the shoes to protect him.
 Al-Zaidi was pulled to the floor by Blackwater security guards before being grabbed by Maliki's guards, kicked, and rushed out of the room.
 White House Press Secretary Dana Perino was hit in the face by a microphone boom knocked over by a presidential bodyguard, resulting in a black eye.

 Bush said that some Iraqi reporters had apologized to him.
 "Thanks for apologizing on behalf of the Iraqi people.
 It doesn't bother me", he said.
 "If you want the facts, it's a size 10 shoe that he threw."
 When asked about the incident by another reporter, Bush said, "It's a way for people to draw attention.
 I don't know what the guy's cause was.
 I didn't feel the least bit threatened by it."
 When later asked to reflect on the incident, Bush said, "I didn't have much time to reflect on anything, I was ducking and dodging.
 I'm not angry with the system.
 I believe that a free society is emerging, and a free society is necessary for our own security and peace."
 Perino said: "I don't think that you can take one guy throwing his shoe as representative of the people of Iraq."